paulipa/sico-wiki/groups-and-roles/fc-mqp-checklist.md

 > (Hitting High Sec) Ok, the last command we will cover today is Free Burn, Free burn means you are free to burn to your destination at the fastest speed you can as fleet warping will always move you at the speed of the slowest ship in the fleet to keep the group together, this means until you hit your destination the fleet will split up.
 Free burn back to HQ

 ## After the fleet
-Give out a fat link.
+Give out a FAT link.
 Rename the FAT link as GRIP | `<possible fleet description>` like MQP | Wormhole diving

-> GRIP fat links must include the phrase GRIP in somewhere in the links name or we can't track it as an GRIP: Fleets & PvP FAT
+> GRIP FAT links must include the phrase GRIP in somewhere in the links name or we can't track it as an GRIP: Fleets & PvP FAT
 {.is-danger}

 If you had losses you can SRP the GRIP: Fleets & PvP doctrines.
 Any other doctrines are up for your own consideration and wallet.

 Notify people about our SLTRN military response program and briefly tell it how it works: Make a new account with a buddy invite and create a caldari character in it.
 Then inject the SP for the doctrines and voila you have a pvp ready char always in the right place with the right skills!

-> Now while you guys are on the way back I’ll give you a fat link, fat stands for fleet activity tracker and is used to work out who has been on waht fleets when we are splitting loot or seeing who we need to give out there member status to. if you click this link you will be taken to the SiCo Auth page, select the portrait of your character, it will log your fleet participation and your corp will be able to hand out your new rank.
+> Now while you guys are on the way back I’ll give you a FAT link, FAT stands for fleet activity tracker and is used to work out who has been on waht fleets when we are splitting loot or seeing who we need to give out there member status to. if you click this link you will be taken to the SiCo Auth page, select the portrait of your character, it will log your fleet participation and your corp will be able to hand out your new rank.

 > (if, and we hope that one did… a ship in our fleet died) We also on official fleets using doctrine ships will be using the ship replacement program, Here is a SRP link and a link to Zkillboard, you will want to go to Zkilboard, find your death, click on the picture of the ship and copy the URL into the SRP page, when someone with permissions is able they will refund the cost of the ship to your character.